 Mantra: OM (pronounced aaum or ohm)

-Affirmation: “I am filled with greatness.
-I am connected to the divine wisdom of the universe.
+Affirmation: “I am filled with greatness and am connected to the divine wisdom of the universe.
 I trust my higher self.”

 Essential oils and herbs: frankincense, myrhh, and cedarwood.